U.S. flag

 Since its launch, the IPEF Partners have engaged in intensive discussions to scope out each of the four pillars of the Framework, covering Trade; Supply Chains; Clean Economy; and Fair Economy respectively.

-At the conclusion of the Senior Officials and Ministerial meetings last September, the Partners reached consensus on ministerial statements summarizing objectives for each pillar.
+At the conclusion of the Senior Officials and Ministerial meetings in September 2022, the Partners reached consensus on Ministerial Statements summarizing objectives for each pillar.
 Text-based negotiations for each of the four IPEF pillars commenced with the first negotiating round in Brisbane in December and have continued since.
-The IPEF Partners have agreed to an aggressive negotiating schedule for 2023 in order to make substantial progress this year.
+The IPEF Partners agreed to an aggressive negotiating schedule for 2023 in order to make substantial progress and have since substantially concluded negotiations for Pillar II in May 2023 and substantially concluded negotiations for Pillars III and IV in November 2023.

 The Partners